12.9.2023

 Saving up to 97% CO₂e emissions from waste disposal

-The emission levels significantly rise during the disposal phase when considering full bags.
-Materials being transported for disposal occupy more space and have greater weight compared to the scenario involving empty bags.
+The emission levels significantly rise in the disposal phase of the full bag scenario.
+Materials being transported for disposal need more space and have greater weight compared to the scenario involving empty bags.
 Moreover, the organic liquids contained within these bags are subjected to incineration and additionally, in the case of the Rotterdam Hospital, the full bags are transported to the incineration with plastic boxes and are incinerated with their contents.

 NOTE: The disposal practices vary from country to country and even hospital to hospital.
 In the Rotterdam case, the full bags were transported in plastic boxes.
-Each fit 6 bags and the the boxes were incinerated with the bags, with energy recovery.
+Each fit 6 bags and the boxes were incinerated with the bags.

 Toward carbon neutral hospital